WEEE-Open/tarallo-import-script/README.md

-`generate-features` reads the feature list from `tarallo-backend/database-data.sql`, converts it to JS code and places it into `tarallo-frontend/js/feratures.js`, which should be manually reviewed and commited afterwards.
+`generate-features` reads the feature list from `tarallo-backend/database-data.sql`, converts it to JS code and places it into `tarallo-frontend/js/feratures.js`, which should be manually reviewed and commited afterward.

 ### Inserting initial data